GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data: Introduction

-\looseness-1 We introduce two similarity-based approaches for constructing such graphs from any tabular dataset.
+\looseness-1 We introduce two similarity-based approaches for constructing the sample-wise multiplex graphs from any tabular dataset.
 Both approaches generate a graph for each feature in the dataset (resulting in $D$ graphs), with each node representing a sample (totalling $N$ nodes per graph).
 For instance, in a gene expression dataset, we create a unique graph of patients for each gene.
-Unlike other methods \citep{ruiz2022plato, scherer2022unsupervised} that require external knowledge for constructing the graphs, our graphs can be constructed from any tabular dataset.
+Unlike other methods \citep{ruiz2022plato, li2008network, scherer2022unsupervised} that require external knowledge for constructing the graphs, our graphs can be constructed from any tabular dataset.
+We also propose a decaying mechanism which improves the model's robustness when incorrect relationships between samples are specified.

-\looseness-1 We argue that our approach effectively ``transposes'' the problem and makes neural network optimisation more effective because we leverage the high-dimensionality of the data to our advantage by generating many small graphs, which serve as a large training set for the GNN, which in turn computes the parameters of the MLP predictor.
-In addition, our approach also models a different aspect of the problem -- the implicit structure between samples -- which we show reduces overfitting.
+\looseness-1 The inductive bias of \gcondnet lies in constraining the model's parameters to ensure similar features have similar coefficients at the beginning of training, and we show that our approach yields improved downstream performance and enhanced model robustness.
+One reason is that creating many small graphs effectively ``transposes'' the problem and makes neural network optimisation more effective because we leverage the high-dimensionality of the data to our advantage by generating many small graphs.
+These graphs serve as a large training set for the GNN, which in turn computes the parameters of the MLP predictor.
+In addition, our approach also models a different aspect of the problem -- the structure extracted from the implicit relationships between samples -- which we show serves as a regularisation mechanism for reducing overfitting.

-Our contributions\footnote{We have included the code and will share it publicly after publication.} are summarised as follows: \begin{enumerate}[topsep=0pt, leftmargin=18pt] \item We propose a novel method, $\mathsf{GCondNet}$, for leveraging implicit relationships between samples into neural networks (Section~\ref{sec:method}) to improve predictive performance on small sample-size and high-dimensional tabular data.
-Our method is general and can be applied to any such tabular dataset, unlike other methods that rely on external application-specific knowledge graphs.
+Our contributions are summarised as follows: \begin{enumerate}[topsep=2pt, leftmargin=15pt, itemsep=0pt] \item We propose a novel method, \gcondnet, for leveraging implicit relationships between samples into neural networks to improve predictive performance on small sample-size and high-dimensional tabular data.
+Our method is general and can be applied to any such tabular dataset, unlike other methods that rely on external application-specific knowledge graphs. \item We validate \gcondnet's effectiveness across 12 real-world biomedical datasets.
+We show that for such datasets, our method consistently outperforms an MLP with the same architecture and, in fact, outperforms all 14 state-of-the-art methods we evaluate. \looseness-1 \item We analyse \gcondnet's inductive bias, showing that our proposed \emph{sample-wise multiplex graphs} improve performance and serve as an additional regularisation mechanism.
+Lastly, we demonstrate that \gcondnet is robust to various graph construction methods, which might also include incorrect relationships. \end{enumerate}